uwplasma/JAX-in-Cell/paper.md

 ---

 # Summary
-JAX-in-Cell is a 1D3V Particle-in-Cell (PIC) code implemented entirely in JAX, providing a modern, Python-based alternative to traditional PIC frameworks.
-By using on JAX’s recommended functions,such as vmap, jit, and lax,for all core operations, the code achieves efficient vectorization and GPU acceleration.
+JAX-in-Cell is a 1D3V Particle-in-Cell (PIC) code implemented entirely in JAX, providing a modern, Python-based alternative to traditional PIC frameworks.By using on JAX’s recommended functions,such as vmap, jit, and lax,for all core operations, the code achieves efficient vectorization and GPU acceleration.
 The resulting framework enables fast, fully kinetic plasma simulations suitable for both research applications and instructional settings.

 # Statement of Need